What is a vasectomy?

 Why should I choose vasectomy?

-If you don’t want any, or any more, children or you have decided you cannot have any, or any more, children because of your mental or physical health, age or income, vasectomy is a simpler operation than tubal ligation.
+If you don’t want any, or any more children or you have decided you cannot have any, or any more children because of you or your partner's mental or physical health, age or income, vasectomy is a simpler operation than tubal ligation.

 Before having a vasectomy you should consider whether if one of your children died, you would want another, or if your present relationship ended, you would want to have a child with a new partner.